John Carver (footballer): Return to Newcastle United

 On 18 January 2011, Newcastle United announced that Carver would be their new assistant manager until the end of the season.
 Manager Alan Pardew said it was only a short-term deal to see how the two worked together and if he worked well with the set-up.
 On 25 February, he signed a new five-and-a-half-year contract with Newcastle.

 On 17 March 2013, Carver was sent to the stands by the match officials at half-time during Newcastle's match at Wigan Athletic.
-This was due to his reaction towards Wigan player Callum McManaman following a high tackle on Newcastle's defender Massadio Haïdara, which saw Haïdara stretchered off and McManaman escape any punishment.
+His reaction towards Wigan player Callum McManaman followed a high tackle on Newcastle's defender Massadio Haïdara, which saw Haïdara stretchered off and McManaman escape any punishment.
 Carver was fined £1,000 and warned as to his future conduct as a result.

 Following Pardew's interest in the Crystal Palace job, Carver was put in temporary charge for Newcastle's next two matches against Burnley in the Premier League and Leicester City in the FA Cup.
 On 3 January 2015, and after Pardew's appointment at Crystal Palace was confirmed and soon after Newcastle's FA Cup exit, Carver put himself forward for the job, but urged the board to find a replacement after a 2–1 loss to Southampton on 17 January.

 On 26 January, it was confirmed that Carver had been appointed temporary head coach until the end of the 2014–15 season.
 During his spell as caretaker manager, he had accrued three losses and a draw in all competitions.
 Five days after Carver was named the temporary head coach until the end of the season, he won his first match on 31 January, against Hull City.
 From 4 March to 2 May, he oversaw a run of eight successive league defeats, a club record for Newcastle in the Premier League.
 Despite such heavy losses, Carver still believed that he was "the best coach in the Premier League", though he later claimed that his words were taken out of context by the media after receiving widespread hilarity for his statement.

 On the final day of the season, Newcastle beat West Ham United 2–0 to confirm their safety in the Premier League for the 2014–15 season.
 On 9 June, both Carver and coach Steve Stone had their contracts terminated by Newcastle ahead of the announcement of Steve McClaren as new head coach.